prettydiff/share-file-systems/documentation/commands.md

    - The log argument turns on verbose logging output with annotations.

 ## test_browser
-Launches the 'server' command as a child process, launches the default browser to execute DOM instructions as intervals of test automation, and then closes the browser upon completion.
+Launches the 'service' command as a child process, launches the default browser to execute DOM instructions as intervals of test automation, and then closes the browser upon completion.

 ### Examples
 1. `node js/application test_browser`